 The following two tabs change content below.

 Ed Mclaughlin has 40 years of experience in the information and imaging industries.
-He was president of SIICA and is currently president of Innovolt.
+He is co-founder of Predictive InSight.

 Latest posts by Ed McLaughlin (see all)

 - It’s Not About the Data – It’s About the Knowledge - January 18, 2021

 - When Knowledge is Power: The Basics of Power Protection and Beyond - January 21, 2019

 - 5G: The Next Big Change - December 1, 2017